tremor-rs/tremor-www-docs/course/contributing/index.md

 ### New Sinks

 <div style='font-size: 20px'>
-I want to distribute data from tremor into <b>BLANK</b>
+I want to distribute data from tremor into <b>BLANK</b>.
 </div>
 <br/>

 1. Read existing [sinks](https://docs.tremor.rs/artefacts/offramps/) documentation?
-2. No. You will need to write a new one.
+2. No?
+You will need to write a new one.
 3. Refer to existing [sinks](https://github.com/tremor-rs/tremor-runtime/tree/main/src/sink) and talk to us!

 <br/>